Neovici/cosmoz-bottom-bar/CONTRIBUTING.md

 * SublimeLinter: `"show_errors_on_save": true`
 * TrailingSpaces: ` "trailing_spaces_trim_on_save": true`

+## Guide for Contributors

+Polymer Elements are built in the open, and the Polymer authors eagerly encourage any and all forms of community contribution.
+When contributing, please follow these guidelines:

 ### Filing Issues

 **If you are filing an issue to request a feature**, please provide a clear description of the feature.
 It can be helpful to describe answers to the following questions: